 What can you expect when you go off the pill?

 Just as you experienced changes when you started taking the pill, you’ll notice some changes after you stop using it.
-Many women have irregular periods, the return of PMS symptoms and heavier flows after they stop using birth control pills.
+Many women have irregular periods, the return of PMS symptoms and heavier mestrual bleeding after they stop using birth control pills.

 The hormones in birth control pills regulate your period.
 While on the pill, most women will have their period on a regular schedule.
 Going off the pill can feel like throwing out the calendar.
 You may notice missed or late periods, and possibly longer-lasting periods.
 Eventually, your periods will stop altogether.